softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 Before you can create your first page, you need to configure security to access the admin area.

-You can use any Symfony [security configuration](https://symfony.com/doc/current/security.html) or bundle you want, but for this example we will use the Softspring User Bundle.
+You can use any Symfony <a href="https://symfony.com/doc/current/security.html">security configuration</a> or bundle you want, but for this example we will use the Softspring User Bundle.

 ### Configure Softspring User Bundle